AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/key-concepts.md

 ## A connection

 A connection carries an input or output between two nodes.
 A graph reads left to right, from your source input to the final output.

-## A workflow (or graph)

-A workflow, or graph, is the complete, end-to-end chain of connected nodes — from first input to final output.
-Once built, it can be run, refined, saved, and shared.

 ## A template